dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 | 337 |	8 	| Device minor number |
 | 345 |	155 | Filename prefix |

-The sum of all sizes, anyway is not 512 bytes, but 500, so the extra space is filled with zerosextra space is filled with _0s_.
+While a tar file header occupies 512 bytes, currently only 500 bytes are defined.
+The extra space is filled with zeroes.
 To ensure portability all the information on the header are encoded in `ASCII`, so we can use the `char` type to store the information into those fields.
 Every record has a `type` flag, that says what kind of resource it represent, the possible values depends on the type of tar we are supporting, for the `ustar` format the possible values are:

 | Value | Meaning |